Your Unfinished Attic May Be Hiding Extra Living Space

 Adhering to local building codes is essential for a safe and legal attic conversion.
 Common requirements include:

-- Ceiling Height: Most codes require a ceiling height of at least 7 feet above 50% of the finished floor area.
+- Ceiling Height: Many local codes require a ceiling height of at least 7 feet above 50% of the finished floor area.

 - Egress: For bedrooms or sleeping areas, include at least one emergency escape route, such as a window or staircase.